zergxyz/DataEngineering/SQLKnowledge/README.md

-Each article will be focused on one SQL topics and will provide examples and notes for:
+Each article will be focused on one SQL topic and will provide examples and notes for:
 * SQLServer
 * DB2
 * Google BigQuery